jpetazzo/pipework/README.md

 be `2`, `6`, `a`, or `e`.
 You can check [Wikipedia]( http://en.wikipedia.org/wiki/MAC_address) if you want even more details.

+## Virtual LAN (VLAN)

+If you want to attach the container to a specific VLAN, the VLAN ID can be specified using the `[MAC]@VID` notation in the MAC address parameter.

+**Note:** VLAN attachment is currently only supported for containers to be attached to either an Open vSwitch bridge or a physical interface.
+Linux bridges are currently not supported.

+The following will attach container zerorpcworker to the Open vSwitch bridge ovs0 and attach the container to VLAN ID 10.

+    pipework ovsbr0 $(docker run -d zerorpcworker) dhcp @10

 ## Support Open vSwitch